 Youth’s citizenship status is viewed as ambiguous or lacking, “on the assumption that young people are politically apathetic and ignorant of their rights and responsibilities” .
 As a result, social policies have managed to keep youth out of discussions on community initiatives and community development strategies that have the most bearing impact on young people’s lives.

-Since citizenship is an important element of having access to the social, economic and political bodies of society, the status of youth’s citizenship remains an important element of youth work.
+Since citizenship is an important element of having access to the social, economic and political institutions, the status of youth’s citizenship remains an important element of youth work.

 How youth are viewed as citizens affects “how they are treated, how youth policy and services are developed, and how young people feel about themselves and their value in society” .